k1nd0ne/ScapyWifi/README.md

 * Crack the grabbed handshake with a dictionary attack.

+### Contribute to this project
+ScapyFi is currently implementing the WPA2-PSK attack.
+Fell free to contribute to this project and add other types of attacks (WEP, KCK, WPA,...).
+**It is required to use Scapy**

 ## WPA2-PSK and it's Weakness
 In this section we will discuss how WPA2-PSK authentication works and what is the weekness associated with it.
 (We will not talk about the KRACK weakness which is out context for this project)